SolgaMaior/graphflix-movie_and_actor-recommender/README.md

-`count(DISTINCT other)` scores each candidate by how many _distinct_ taste neighbors watched it — a movie that five different similar users watched outranks one that only a single similar user watched. `distance: 3` is a hardcoded label marking this as a 3-hop strategy (paired with `distance: 2` in the actor/director movie query above), useful if the application merges recommendations from multiple traversal depths and needs to tag which strategy produced each row.
+`count(DISTINCT other)` scores each candidate by how many _distinct_ taste neighbors watched it — a movie that five different similar users watched outranks one that only a single similar user watched. `distance: 3` is a hardcoded label marking this candidate as reachable within three relationship hops (User → Movie → User → Movie), paired with `distance: 2` in the actor/director movie query above so the application can tag which strategy produced each row when merging results.
 Sorting falls back from `relevanceScore` to raw `pathCount` to `title` for deterministic ordering when scores tie.

 This query is prone to returning empty results for users who have already watched a large fraction of the catalog: if none of a user's taste neighbors